 RELIEF SOCIETY 1868

-On April 23, 1868, Chauncey W. West organized a combined Female Relief Society for Marriott and Lynne; Lynne was still organized as the 5th District of the LDS Church with Robert E. Baird presiding as branch president.
+On April 23, 1868, Chauncey W. West organized a combined Female Relief Society for Marriott and Lynne; Lynne was still organized as the 5th District of the LDS Church (Lynne District) with Robert E. Baird presiding as branch president.